datatrans/docs.pci-proxy.com/proof_of_compliance.md

 ## What we need for the proof of compliance?

-When you are using the PCI Proxy, we need the following documents from your service providers to be able to forward cardholder to them.
+When you are using the PCI Proxy, we need the following documents from your service providers to be able to forward cardholder data to them.

 | Attestation of Compliance (AOC) | Letter of Acknowledgment |